RobecoSAM Global SDG Equities S EUR

 Michiel Plakman is Lead Portfolio Manager and member of the Global Equity team.
-He is responsible for fundamental global equities with a focus on SDG investing and on companies in information technology, real estate and portfolio construction.
+He is also Co-Head of Robeco’s Global Equity team.
+He is responsible for fundamental global equities with a focus on SDG investing and on companies in the information technology, real estate & communication services sectors, as well as portfolio construction.
 He has been in this role since 2009.
 Previously, he was responsible for managing the Robeco IT Equities fund within the TMT team.
-Prior to joining Robeco in 1999, he worked as a Portfolio Manager Japan at Achmea Global Investors (PVF Pensioenen).
+Prior to joining Robeco in 1999, he worked as a Portfolio Manager Japanese Equities at Achmea Global Investors (PVF Pensioenen).
 From 1995 to 1996 he was Portfolio Manager European Equities at KPN Pension Fund.
-He holds a Master's in Econometrics from Vrije Universiteit Amsterdam and he is a CFA® charterholder.
+He holds a Master's in Econometrics from Vrije Universiteit Amsterdam and he is a CFA® Charterholder.
 Christoph Wolfensberger is a portfolio manager at Robeco within the Global Equity team with over 10 years of experience in Sustainability Investing.
 He is also the deputy portfolio manager for the Global SDG Equities strategy.
 Prior, Christoph was also a Quantitative Analyst covering Sustainability/Impact Investing within Robeco’s Products & Engineering Team with a strong focus on customized solutions as well as portfolio optimizations.
 Prior to joining in 2011, he served as an Intern on the ESG Research team for six months.
 He holds a Master’s of Science Degree in Chemistry and Business Studies from the University of Zurich.

 Since inception 12/2017